-Anonymous asked: dusja je bent nederlands. pittig awesome die shit :3 ik zag via een reblog je bericht over de Jeugd, haha, pittig awesome dat je dat vet vind xD
+Anonymous said: dusja je bent nederlands. pittig awesome die shit :3 ik zag via een reblog je bericht over de Jeugd, haha, pittig awesome dat je dat vet vind xD

 Hey, unfortunately I don’t speak Dutch (I’m American), but I like your country (especially Utrecht) and I like bitterballen and I really like ‘Watskeburt’ (even if I don’t know what the hell they’re talking about)